Galvana28/Galvana28/README.md

 ![](https://64.media.tumblr.com/7efbf38c72fed37750f83555ca800dbe/49833ea7a3e178f3-40/s1280x1920/ae404ffeaf60c0f8eafc6093bd379b7630754b91.gifv)

 Hello!
 My name is Galvana!
 I LOVE My Singing Monsters and Pokémon!!
-If you have any cosplays PLEASE show me 🤯 I'm also super hyperfixated on Animal Crossing and Poppy Playtime.
+If you have any cosplays PLEASE show me 🤯 I'm also super hyperfixated on Danganronpa and Cuphead.

 I'm quite bad at talking to people 😔😨 I'm ASS at keeping conversations going.
 I make a lot of typos mostly because I'm really happy I love y'all /p .,, i might be too enthusiastic sometimes idk.
 It's difficult to find the right words, so alot of the time I use emojis instead.
 Also, I'm very bad at remembering people.
 Please dont get mad if I ask who you are again 🙏